 There are any number of obvious and legitimate reasons for learning to record your electric guitar tracks direct in.
 When you get this skill down pat, you’ll find the approach delivers a great deal of speed and flexibility without compromising too much on sonic quality.
 Nice mics in front of tube amps in good rooms still have their place in the world of recording, but the reality is that great records have been and continue to be made using the ampless approach — to the delight of thin-walled neighbors everywhere.

 Many companies have developed pieces of all-in-one guitar hardware to fill this recording niche.
 Fractal, Kemper, and Line 6 all provide options that will cover every base.
 Just plug into the unit, then into your sound card, and play.
 However, these boxes can be seriously pricey.
 Instead, I’ll be taking you through a few approaches that are both cheaper and modular.

-Whether you’re amping or pre-amping your guitar signal, learn the basics of how to create better mixes of your music with insights from nine top sound engineers in our brand-new course, Faders Up: Modern Mixing Techniques. (*discount code below!)
+Whether you’re amping or pre-amping your guitar signal, learn the basics of how to create better mixes of your music with insights from nine top sound engineers in our acclaimed online course, Faders Up: Modern Mixing Techniques.

 What’s in the Box?

 Let’s assume that you’ve got some basic idea of home recording and a little studio setup that you can plug into.
 The only extra thing that you might not have is a direct box.
 Also known as a DI, these humble rectangles are one of the most misunderstood pieces of gear.
 What all direct boxes exist to do is convert a hi-Z (or high-impedance) line-level signal to a lo-Z mic-level signal.
 They are also able to do other very useful tasks, like lift hum-generating AC ground loops, a typical gremlin of the small studio setup.